-Floods Commissioner Cate Holmes - Will her report
+Floods Commissioner Cate Holmes - Will her report this week probe these new allegations? |

 THE flood inquiry referred public officials to the Crime and Misconduct Commission last year after it was warned evidence would be covered up and fabricated, the Senate has been told.